 This involves the solenoid activating a considerably smaller pilot valve which on its part opens up a larger valve capable of operating at a much higher pressure.
 This is ideal in a scenario involving the use of hydraulics or steam-anything that has to do with dealing with much higher volume flow.
 A typical example would be the release of large quantities of gasses, air, steam, or liquids.

 Though pilot operated valves don’t require all that much power to operate, they do need to run on full power to remain in an open state.
 They also perform at a rate that is lower than that of direct-acting valves.

 You can get some of the most highly regarded brands of solenoid valves from SafeRack including those from Brodie International who provide a range of solenoids and pilots that see diverse applications including back pressure control and differential control.

 Choosing the Right Solenoid Valve

 One’s choice of solenoid valve depends upon what one intends to use it for.
-If you want to obtain the ideal amount of supply time with the help of a solenoid valve, you may have to choose between a normally closed solenoid valve and a normally open solenoid valve.
+If you want to obtain the ideal amount of supply time with the help of a solenoid valve, you may have to choose between a normally closed solenoid valve and a normally open solenoid valve, while a ball float valve or check valve is used in dispensing avenues for gas pumps.
 There are a few other parameters that help decide on the kind of solenoid valve to use:

 - You also have also got to know as to whether you should be going for a standalone type or manifold mounted.
 In the case of standalone the inline valves have to be mounted near the actuator to enhance performance and all the ports happen to be a part of an inland port’s body.
 In the case of manifold mounted units, the valves share both exhaust and supply channels.